top of page

 Maximizing Your Strength and Fitness Results: The Power of Progressive Overload

 Are you trying a bunch of new exercises, even the ones the influencers swear by, and still not seeing the results you’re looking for?
-As a certified personal trainer, I've seen firsthand how the concept of progressive overload can be a game-changer in achieving your fitness goals.
+As a Certified Personal Trainer, I've seen firsthand how the concept of progressive overload can be a game-changer in achieving your fitness goals.
 Sure, it might sound like some technical fitness jargon, but trust me, it's a key principle that will enhance your current workouts, challenge your muscles, and drive you closer to the results you’re wanting from your hard work and consistency in the gym!

 So, what exactly is this magical training trick called progressive overload?
 Well, it's not as complicated as it might sound.
 Put simply, it means gradually increasing the demands on your muscles over time to make them work harder than they've become used to.